L'Oréal: Investing in Timeless Beauty

 The Numbers

 The following numbers represent the book value + dividend.
 In my previous format, this was referred to as the equity growth rate.
 It was the most important of the four growth rates I used in my analyses, which is why I will continue to use it in the future.
 As you are accustomed to seeing numbers in percentage form, I have decided to provide both the actual numbers and the year-over-year percentage growth.
-I don't have the growth rate from 2013 as Finbox only provides data for the past ten years.
-L'Oréal has managed to grow its equity in all years except for a significant drop in 2021.
-However, since 2021, L'Oréal has resumed its equity growth trajectory, achieving its third-highest equity level in the past ten years by 2023.
-The company appears to be on the right path to reach a new all-time high equity in the near future.
-These numbers are encouraging and indicate strong financial health and resilience.
+L'Oréal has grown its equity in every year except for a slight decline in 2020 and a more significant drop in 2021, both of which were impacted by the pandemic.
+Since 2022, the company has resumed consistent equity growth, reaching a new all-time high in 2024.
+Notably, L'Oréal has recorded its two highest year-over-year growth rates in two of the past three years, reinforcing its strong financial momentum.

 Finally, we will analyze the free cash flow.
 Free cash flow, in short, refers to the cash that a company generates after covering its operating expenses and capital expenditures.
 I use levered free cash flow margin because I believe that margins provide a better understanding of the numbers.
 Free cash flow yield refers to the amount of free cash flow per share that a company is expected to generate in relation to its market value per share.
-It is not surprising that L'Oréal has managed to deliver positive free cash flow every year over the past decade.
-Free cash flow has increased year over year in most years, which is an encouraging sign of financial health.
-Although L'Oréal's free cash flow decreased significantly in 2022, the company achieved its highest free cash flow ever in 2023, which is very encouraging.
-The levered free cash flow margin is currently lower than its previous peaks, largely due to macroeconomic factors that have impacted most companies over the past two years.
-However, it is a positive sign that L'Oréal managed to increase its levered free cash flow margin from 2022 to 2023.
-The free cash flow yield is currently lower than the ten-year average, indicating that L'Oréal shares are trading at a high valuation.
-This aspect will be revisited later in the analysis.
+It is not surprising that L'Oréal has generated positive free cash flow every year over the past decade.
+Free cash flow has increased year over year in most years, signaling strong financial health.
+While free cash flow declined significantly in 2022, the company rebounded by delivering its highest-ever free cash flow in 2023, surpassing that record again in 2024 despite record-high capital expenditures.
+This is an encouraging sign of L'Oréal's ability to generate strong cash flows while continuing to invest in growth.
+The levered free cash flow margin remains below previous peaks but has reached its highest level since 2021, indicating steady improvement.
+If this trend continues, L'Oréal should be able to return to previous highs in the coming years.
+The company primarily allocates its free cash flow toward dividends, acquisitions, and share buybacks.
+As L'Oréal continues to expand its free cash flow, investors can expect higher dividends over time.
+The free cash flow yield is at its highest level since 2017.
+While this does not suggest that L'Oréal is trading at a discount, it does indicate that the stock is currently priced more attractively than usual.
+However, we will revisit valuation later in the analysis.

 Debt

 Another important aspect to consider is debt.
-It is crucial to assess whether a business has a manageable level of debt that can be repaid within a period of three years, which is determined by dividing the total long-term debt by earnings.
-Upon analyzing L'Oréal's financials, it is evident that the company has no debt.
-Therefore, debt is not a concern when considering an investment in L'Oréal.
+It is crucial to assess whether a business has a manageable level of debt that can be repaid within a period of three years, which is determined by dividing total long-term debt by earnings.
+Upon analyzing L'Oréal's financials, it is evident that the company has no debt, making this a non-issue for potential investors.
+Management has also emphasized its commitment to maintaining financial flexibility by prioritizing debt repayment to preserve room for acquisitions.
+When L'Oréal sold part of its stake in Sanofi, a portion of the proceeds was used to pay off debt, reinforcing this approach.
+Given this disciplined financial strategy, I do not expect debt to become a concern for L'Oréal in the future.

 Risks